spring-io/dataflow.spring.io/content/documentation/pages/5-feature-guides/2-batch/6-composed-task.md

 ## Composed Task 101

 Before going into how create and manage composed tasks.
+Let's discuss a scenario where we want to launch a sequence of task definitions.
+For this discussion lets say we want to launch task definitions `task-a`, `task-b`, and `task-c`.
-Let's discuss a scenario where we want to launch task definition `task-a` and if `task-a` has an exit status of `COMPLETED` we want to launch task definition `task-b`.
-However, if `task-a` has an exit status of `FAILED` we want to launch task definition `task-c`.
+For example we launch task definition `task-a` and if `task-a` has completed successfully then we want to launch task definition `task-b`.
+Once `task-b` has completed successfully we want to launch task definition `task-c`.
 In this case the graph would look like:

 ![Composed Task Graph](images/SCDF-composed-task-101.png)

-The diagram above can be expressed using Spring Cloud Data Flow's task definition DDL as shown below:
+The diagram above can be expressed using Spring Cloud Data Flow's task definition DSL as shown below:

 ```
-Task-A 'COMPLETED'->Task-B 'FAILED'->Task-C
+task-a && task-b && task-c
 ```

+The `&&` in the DSL above states that the task definition to the left of the `&&` must complete successfully before the next task definition in the flow can be launched.

 Once the composed task definition above is created, it can be launched in the same way a regular task definition is launched.
-Behind the scenes Spring Cloud Data Flow will launch the `Composed Task Runner` application to manage the execution of the composed task graph.
+Behind the scenes, Spring Cloud Data Flow will launch the `Composed Task Runner` application to manage the execution of the composed task graph.
-It does this by parsing the Spring Cloud Data Flow task definition DSL provided, and then makes RESTFul API calls back to the Spring Cloud Data Flow server, to launch the tasks definitions.
+It does this by parsing the Spring Cloud Data Flow task definition DSL provided, and then makes RESTful API calls back to the Spring Cloud Data Flow server to launch the tasks definition.
 As each task completes, it will launch the next appropriate task definition.
-In the following segments you will create your own composed task graphs to explore the various ways you can create a composed task flow.
+In the following segments, you will create your own composed task graphs to explore the various ways you can create a composed task flow.

 # Configuring Spring Cloud Data Flow Launch Composed Tasks